MaxAbernethy/vscode-vcalc/README.md

 * The **append** operator writes the result to the end of the document
 * The **replace** operator writes the result over the first operand in the document
 * All operands and results are logged in the vcalc channel of the output panel.

+## Tips
+You can add a keyboard shortcut for editor.action.openLink which will click the link that the caret is on, and operators can be chosen by typing the first couple characters of their names.
+This can be a lot faster than using the mouse!